-Store these vegan Ferrero Rocher truffles in an airtight container in the fridge for two weeks.
+Store these homemade vegan Ferrero Rocher truffles in an airtight container in the fridge for two weeks.
 Alternatively, you can freeze them for up to four months.

-Before eating, simply remove from the freezer and allow it to soften up for about 10-15 minutes.
+Before eating, simply remove one from the freezer and allow it to soften up for about 10-15 minutes.

 Useful Recipe Tips & Variations: